Apple adds professional lighting effects to Portrait Mode

 What devices is Portrait Lighting on?

-It will work on the iPhone 8 Plus ($799.00 at Apple) and iPhone X ($999.99 at Apple).
-But it's unlikely the feature will come to the iPhone 7 Plus since it uses the older A10 processor.
+It will work on the iPhone 8 Plus ($1,229.00 at Apple) and iPhone X. But it's unlikely the feature will come to the iPhone 7 Plus since it uses the older A10 processor.

 How does it work?